powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ### DC node

 At least one DC node must be connected to the ground in each DC network, its potential is therefore set to 0.
+Therefore, symmetrical configuration are currently not supported.
-For the others, each DC node introduces an equation of current balance: $\sum_{i} I_i = 0$ where $I_i$ are the currents going out of the DC node.
+For the others DC node, each one introduces an equation of current balance: $\sum_{i} I_i = 0$ where $I_i$ are the currents going out of the DC node.
 These terms are introduced by the DC components connected to the DC node.

 ### DC Line